This page, as it stood in October 17, is available, translated by a human, into French by Avice.

 Linking multiple devices Arduino "client/server" setups.
 Using a serial link to another device.

 Web server 2 A guide to connecting your Arduino as a web server to the world! with a Wiznet W5100 interface... the widely supported one.
 There are links from there to Arduino servers which you can play with across the net.
 (To set up your own, you do not need a "static IP address", if you know what that is, and it is worrying you.)
-With the web server described, you can supply a Xively (previously Pachube) data stream source, but now (4/20) Xively.com seems gone as well.
+With the web server described, you used to be able to supply an Xively (previously Pachube) data stream source, but now (4/20) Xively.com seems gone as well.
 Although at Apr 2020 I haven't tried it for a while, as far as I knowm, you can still use a ThingSpeak data stream source.
 (This is covered in the ArduServer.com top level page.
 (I haven't "played with" this since before Pachube was absorbed into Xively.))

 Web server.. the original Another guide to connecting your Arduino as a web server, similar to the one above.
 This uses an ENC28J60 interface... the old, inexpensive, less widely supported one.
 Cost of project: About $40, including an Arduino clone to be dedicated as the server. ($40 on top of things which I imagine you already have.)
 This can also serve Pachube or ThingSpeak.
 (This is covered in the ArduServer.com top level page.)